tangsauce/glexport-test/README.md

 # Jeff

-- sequelize-autoimport to programatically generate Sequelize Models
+- Todo: get build to pass tests on Travis.
+A mix of Node and Rails commands
+- used npm package [`sequelize-auto`](!https://github.com/sequelize/sequelize-auto) to programmatically generate [Sequelize](!http://docs.sequelizejs.com/) models (uninstalled package from npm after command line usage)
-- if you receive `TypeError: connection.query(...).on is not a function` downgrade `pg` from 7 to pg@6.4.1
+- had to downgrade `pg` to 6.4.1 because of error `TypeError: connection.query(...).on is not a function`

 glexport-test
 =============